-As of March 2021, Mongolian reserve of copper, coal, and iron ore were 61 million tons, 40 billion tons, and 1860 million tons, respectively.
-As for crude oil reserves, there is an estimated 332.6 million tons with 43.3 million tons proven.
-According to the Mineral Resource and Petroleum Authority of Mongolia (MRPAM), as of 2020, there are 1,696 mining licenses and 976 exploration licenses for a total of 2,672 registered licenses across 6,247.2 thousand hectares of land in Mongolia.
+As of March 2021, Mongolian reserve of copper, coal and iron ore was 61 million tons, 40 billion tons, and 1860 million tons, respectively.
+As for crude oil reserves, there are 332.6 million tons with 43.3 million tons proven.
+According to the Mineral Resource and Petroleum Authority of Mongolia, as of 2020, there are 1,696 mining licenses and 976 exploration licenses for a total of 2,672 registered licenses across 6,247.2 thousand hectares of land in Mongolia.

-The total number of licenses decreased by 25 percent between 2016 and 2020 and the share of the total covered territory halved.
+The total number of licenses decreased by 25 percent between 2016 and 2020, and the share of the total covered territory halved.
 This is directly related to the decrease in the number of exploration licenses.
-In terms of mineral resource, licenses for coal and gold account for a significant portion of mineral licenses in Mongolia.
-Moreover, as of 2020, 26 percent of the mineral licenses were granted for gold, 18 percent for coal, 5 percent for iron ore, and 1 percent for copper.
+In terms of mineral resource, licenses for coal and gold account for a significant portion of the licenses in Mongolia.
+Moreover, as of 2020, 26 percent of the mineral licenses were granted for gold, 18 percent coal, 5 percent iron, and 1 percent copper.